What Temperature Do You Wash Bedding At?

 As mentioned earlier, your bedding’s care labels hold important information.

 They provide specific washing instructions, recommended water temperatures, wash settings, and other essential tips to keep your bedding in great condition.
-Always check these tags, especially if you have a newly bought sheet or pillowcase you haven’t washed yet.
+It’s easy to overlook, but always check these tags to see what temperature to wash bed sheets or pillowcases at, especially for new purchases.

 Sort By Fabric And Colour